Skip to main content

 Overlay widget

 A JavaScript widget (AccessiBe, UserWay, EqualWeb, AudioEye, Recite Me, and similar) that overlays a settings panel on top of an existing website to expose limited accessibility controls.
 Overlays do not modify the underlying source code or repair WCAG violations at the DOM level.
 The WebAIM Overlay Fact Sheet documents the consensus position: overlays do not satisfy ADA, AODA, or WCAG.
-The Fervor Grade™ rubric measures the rendered DOM directly and ignores overlay presence.
+The Fervor Grade™ Framework measures the rendered DOM directly and ignores overlay presence.

 axe-core